 Provides the largest online inventory of diamonds and jewelry settings.
 Blue Nile emphasizes remarkable diamond quality and offers high-quality jewelry settings.
 Like James Allen, all diamonds come with certification from GIA or AGS.

 When selecting a diamond from a vendor, follow these expert recommendations:

 Diamond Size and Diamond Carat are often mistaken as meaning the same thing.
 Diamond Carat refers to the weight of the diamond—whereas Diamond Size refers to visual appearance (how large it appears).

 A larger sized diamond does not mean it has a larger carat weight.
 The table surface area, depth, and other shape features are not impacted by carat weight.
 Aspects like surface area and depth depend on Diamond Shape and how the diamond is cut—both of which contribute to how big a diamond appears.

-For example, a 4 Carat Pear Shaped Diamond ring will likely appear larger than a 4 Carat Round Brilliant Diamond ring like this one.
+For example, this 4 Carat Pear Shaped Diamond ring from James Allen will likely appear larger than this 4 Carat Round Brilliant Diamond ring from James Allen.
 Both are stunning choices.
 The size of the stones appear different even though the carat weight is the same.

 When it comes to shape, size and carat weight, review several options to determine which diamonds appeal to you the most.

 The 4 C’s (Cut, Color, Clarity and Carat Weight) of a diamond impact its beauty and brilliance.
 Clarity, for instance, indicates how void the diamond is of blemishes, surface defects and inclusions.